krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Writing unit tests for redux thunk actions.
 Plaing a little bit with javascript on code wars.

 **Thoughts:** I have my basic unit tests ready so I can right now start refactoring UI of this app.

+## Day 32: February 5, 2018

+**Today's Progress:** Playing a bit with reselect library.
+Working with react & redux actions.

+**Thoughts:** Reselect is a great tool.
+Also the more I wrote tests the more I'm confident that my code works.